 Temperature-logging devices were deployed at each study site to record hourly water temperatures.
 Each data logger was approximately located in the middle of the water column and attached to a steel post.
-The data logger has a published \pm 0.21°C level of accuracy over 0°C to 50°C and a resolution of about 0.02°C over the same range of temperatures.
-The stability (drift) of this device is 0.1°C per year use generally did not exceed three years.
+Data loggers have a published $\pm 0.21^{\circ}$ C level of accuracy over 0°C to 50°C and a resolution of about 0.02°C over the same range of temperatures.
+The stability (drift) of this device is 0.1°C per year and use generally did not exceed three years.
 If data loggers became buried in the substrate or were no longer submerged in the water column, corrective measures were taken and invalid data were not included in further analysis.
-Hourly water temperature data were presented in this report as mean, minimum, and maximum daily water temperatures.
 Mean daily water temperature data from canal and river monitoring sites were presented graphically for comparative purposes.